Ski Touring Intro

 - Learn essential ski touring skills

-- Perfect preparation for Haute Route / Gran Paradiso / Iceland
+- Great preparation for ski tours like the Haute Route / Gran Paradiso

 What's not Included?